enasequence/read_docs/faq_metagenomes.rst

 2. Include a custom attribute named "sample derived from" with the value being the ERS accession of the environmental sample

+3. Include a custom attribute named "isolation_source", with the value being the material the parent sample was isolated from, e.g. "soil" or "gut"

-3. Propagate other sample attributes from the parent sample to the MAG sample as appropriate, e.g. "isolation_source", "sampling_station", "event_label", etc.
+4. Propagate other sample attributes from the parent sample to the MAG sample as appropriate, e.g. "sampling_station", "event_label", etc.

 Sequence Read Submission